Event Planner Resources

 3. Critical thinking

-Anything can happen in your event.
+Anything can happen at your event.
 From faulty equipment to not enough food, you need to be quick on your toes and able to come up with solutions.

 Having critical thinking allows you to assess what solutions would be reasonable, possible and optimal.